asifehmad/Test3/README.md

-# Test2
+# Test3
-A private repository to download Bittensor Data and Training using DeepSpeed
+A  repository to download Bittensor Data and Training using DeepSpeed